kazurayam/SubprocessJ/docs/index.md

 Using `java.lang.ProcessBuilder` class, you can create an `java.lang.Process` in which arbitrary application can run.
 Suppose you created a process in which a HTTP Server runs.
 The process will stay running long until you explicitly stop it.
 But how can you stop that process?

 Sometimes I encounter a new HTTP Server fails to start because the IP port is already in use.
-It tends to happen because I am not careful enough to stop the previous server process.
-Sometimes I failed to stop the server.
-The process is left running and hangs on a process, which I started by \`java.lang.Proces the IP port number.
-In such situation, I have to do the following operation on Mac.
+It tends to happen because I am not careful enough to stop the previous server process which is hanging on the IP port.
+In such situation, I have to do, on Mac, the following operations:

 1.  execute a shell command `$ lsof -i:<port> -P`, to find out the id of the process which is still hanging on the IP port.

-2.  execute a shell command `$ kill <processId>`, to stop the process and relase the IP port.
+2.  execute a shell command `$ kill <processId>`, to stop the process.

+3.  once the process is stopped, the IP port is released.

 I wanted to automate this command line operation in my Java code.
 So I developed a Java class [`com.kazurayam.subprocessj.ProcessKiller`](../src/main/java/com/kazurayam/subprocessj/ProcessKiller.java).